jaustinford/elise/files/docs/conventions.md

     fi
     ```

-- **loop block spacing** - indented blocks will also have a space before the starting statement and a space after the closing line, except when following a single `print_message` command
+- **loop block spacing** - indented blocks will also have a space before the starting statement and a space after the closing line, except when following a single `print_message` command or when nested inside another block statement
     ```
     statement_1